lsubak/novi-interview-mini-project/README.md

 - We'll send you a URL and API Key to one of our testing APIs along with your email about the project.
 If you didn't get it - please ask!

 ### Acceptance Criteria
-- Show a list of member records retreived from the Novi AMS API
+- Show a list of member records retrieved from the Novi AMS API
 - The list of records should show the following information at minimum -
 	- Name
 	- Customer Type (Company or Person)